-Ransomware you keep hearing, but what is it and what types of Ransomware are there?
+What is Ransomware you keep asking, but what is it and what types of Ransomware are there?
 We break down the technical term and list out the different types of ransomware.

 So what is Ransomware?